Kostr/UEFI-Lessons/Lessons/Lesson_68/README.md

 } UEFI_VARIABLE_STRUCTURE;
 ```

-On load form looks like this:
+On load our form would look like this:

 ![Orderedlist1](Orderedlist1.png?raw=true "Orderedlist1")